 This is the first semester of a two semester sequence providing music majors with a foundational understanding in the history and development of Western art music.
 It will cover music throughout history and the relationship of music to the other arts.
-This course includes the chronological study of music from Antiquity through the Classical period.
+This course includes the chronological study of music during the Classical and Romantic periods.